 Set a theme

 The four principle themes that you can choose from are Celebration, Motivation, Provocation, and Information.
-Perhaps the most common mistake that kickoff planners make is to choose “all of the above.”
+Perhaps the most common mistake in sales kickoff meeting planning is choosing “all of the above.”
 While it’s true you can touch on each on each of these themes, it’s very important to only choose one to emphasize.
 According to Chip Eichelberger, a professional speaker with over 946 events under his belt, it’s best to limit the amount of information you deliver in a single event.
 This helps focus your event and your team and ensures they will retain more of the information provided.

 How you present matters